What Is Lithium?

 Aerospace and Aviation

-Lithium-based batteries are used in aerospace applications, including spacecraft, satellites, and aviation equipment.
+Lithium-based batteries are used in aerospace systems - including spacecraft, satellites, and aviation equipment.

 Advantages:

-- Weight reduction: The lightweight nature of lithium-based batteries helps reduce the overall weight of aerospace systems, contributing to fuel efficiency and extended flight range.
+- Weight reduction: Thanks to their lightweight nature, lithium-based batteries help reduce the overall weight of aerospace systems, which improves fuel efficiency and extends flight range.

 -